strongswan/swidGenerator/README.rst

                             whitespace characters.
 Default is
                             "regid.2004-03.org.strongswan".
       --entity-name ENTITY_NAME
                             The entity name used in the <Entity> XML tag.
-May not contain any whitespace characters.
-Default is "strongSwan".
+Default is "strongSwan Project".
       --full                Dump the full SWID tags including file tags for each package.
       --pretty              Indent the XML output.